Drotrecogin alfa: Side-effects

 Although patients at high risk of bleeding were excluded from the phase III clinical study (PROWESS), 25% of patients treated with drotrecogin and 18% of those receiving placebo experienced at least one bleeding event (principally ecchymoses or GI bleeding) during the 28-day study period.
-During treatment serious bleeding events (e.g., intracranial hemorrhage, any life-threatening bleeding event, any bleeding event requiring administration of at least 3 units of packed red blood cells daily for 2 consecutive days) occurred in 2.4% of patients treated with drotrecogin and in 1% of those receiving placebo.
-No significant differences between geriatric patients and younger patients regarding bleeding events in the drotrecogin group have been found.
+During treatment, serious bleeding events (e.g., intracranial hemorrhage, any life-threatening bleeding event, any bleeding event requiring administration of at least 3 units of packed red blood cells daily for 2 consecutive days) occurred in 2.4% of patients treated with drotrecogin and in 1% of those receiving placebo.
+No significant differences between geriatric patients and younger patients regarding bleeding events in the drotrecogin group were found.

-No other side-effects have been observed so far.
+No non-bleeding side-effects were observed.

-In the meantime a second study encompassing approximately 2,000 adult patients has been completed and the results showed a comparable side-effect profile.
+A second study, encompassing approximately 1700 adult patients, was completed in 2011 and showed a comparable side-effect profile.

 Interactions

 Drug interactions with drotrecogin have not been systematically studied in patients with severe sepsis.
 Caution should be exercised when using other drugs that affect hemostasis concomitantly with drotrecogin (e.g. aspirin, warfarin, clopidogrel).
 However, the use of low dose prophylactic Heparin did not affect safety when given concurrently with drotrecogin.